webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Halfling.md

 ---
 aliases:
   - Halfling
 tags:
   - Compendium/CSRD/en/Creatures-NPCs
   - Creature
   - Creature/Kind/NPC
   - Creature/Level/3
   - Creature/Armor/0
   - Creature/Health/9
+title: Halfling
+collection: Creatures-NPCs
+kind: Compendium
 ---
 ## Halfling
 A halfling is fond of the comforts of home, but adventures and exploration are the fodder of great stories told over tea or dinner, or in a fireside chat.
 Quick, resourceful, and easy to get along with, halflings fit right in with brave big folk as scouts, burglars, and loyal companions.